yiisoft/docs/guide/en/runtime/response.md

 Hello!
 ```

-Yii uses [PSR-7 `Response`](https://www.php-fig.org/psr/psr-7/) in the web applicaiton in order to represent response.
+Yii uses [PSR-7 `Response`](https://www.php-fig.org/psr/psr-7/) in the web applicaiton to represent response.

-The object should be constructed and returned as a result of execution of controller actions or other type of middleware.
+The object should be constructed and returned as a result of execution of controller actions or other middleware.
 Usually the middleware has response factory injected into its constructor.

 ```php